If you opted out but remained in local government employment

 If you were a member of the LGPS and opted out, but remained in employment and now wish to opt back in complete the opt in form (PDF, 96.4 KB).
 Return it to your employer.
 They will commence deductions and inform us that you have rejoined the scheme.

 If you opted out of the scheme after 11 April 2015 and became entitled to a deferred benefit, you are not permitted to join this with your new pension account.
 You will have two separate pension benefits in the scheme.

 If you terminated employment, then became employed with another LGPS employer

-If you terminated employment and at a later date became employed with an employer who provides membership of the LGPS you may wish to join again.
-If you are eligible for membership of the LGPS you will automatically become a member, unless you have a contract of less than 3 months, in which case you would have to opt to join.
-You should complete the opt in form (PDF, 96.4 KB) and return it to your employer if you wish to opt in to the scheme.
+If you terminated employment and later became employed with an employer who provides membership of the LGPS, you may wish to join again.
+If you are eligible for membership of the LGPS, you automatically become a member.

-You have the right to decide not to join the scheme if you automatically become a member and at any time thereafter.
+You have the right to decide not to join the scheme if you automatically become a member.
+You can opt out and in at anytime.

 If you previously left and then rejoin the LGPS, your deferred pension rights will usually be aggregated with your new pension account.
 We will write to you to explain your options.

 If you wish to transfer previous pension rights from other pension arrangements into the LGPS